A conversation between Thierry Goldberg Gallery and Francisco G. Pinzón Samper

 Thierry Goldberg: You use the term “range” to describe your work.
 What does “range” mean to you and how do you think it encapsulates your work?

 Francisco G. Pinzón Samper: I remember hearing it for the first time on an Actor's Studio interview.
 Range is the extent between specified limits.
-Each time I create a new work I think of the last one I did and how I can get closer or further away from the logic that lead me to create it.
-For me a beautiful example of range is the work of Forrest Bess; each time I discover a new painting of his I’m surprised, every image is rendered differently.
+Each time I create a new work I think of the last one I did and how I can get closer or further away from the logic that led me to create it.
+For me, a beautiful example of range is the work of Forrest Bess; each time I discover a new painting of his I’m surprised, every image is rendered differently.
 I work from imagination, copying images from my archives, real life, or basing the image on the materials I want to use.
 The limits are obviously my style and the fact that I can’t escape myself, or my taste.

 TG: Your work borrows from design references such as Art Deco, 1960s hippie psychedelia, Gen Z fashion, and South American Catholic imagery.
 How do you see all of these in sync with each other in your work?
 And how do you find your source material?

 FS: They remind me of my mother, they’re all very joyful aesthetics.
 Very kitsch.
 We need to decorate our life with whatever we can perceive as magic to not let ourselves be darkened by the rawness of reality.
 I spend most of my time searching and archiving images, on the Internet, in bookstores, or with pictures I take with my phone.
 Facebook also has some cool niche groups where you can find beautiful stuff.

 TG: Many of your works are fantastical, existing in an explosion of color, and surrounded by ‘camp’ symbols like rainbows and flowers.
 Do you see your works as an exploration of high and low aesthetics and design? or in a psychological and trippy unconscious?